lukearend/osrs-hiscores/README.md

     ├── Makefile         <- Top-level Makefile for building and running project.
     ├── README.md        <- The top-level README for developers using this project.
     │
-    ├── assets           <- Assets used by Dash application.
+    ├── app              <- Application code and assets.
     ├── bin              <- Utility executables.
-    ├── cmd              <- Makefile command scripts.
     │
     ├── data
     │   ├── final        <- The final, canonical data set.